No Need to Stop Having Fun When the Pavement Ends!

 7. Be Considerate - Even if you are completely comfortable riding on gravel, be aware that other riders might not feel the same.
 When passing, give others plenty of room (even if it means slowing down).

-Tony Kelsey has nearly 20 years marketing experience, previously serving as global vice president of creative for an international, $1B IT solutions consultancy.
-Although a self-proclaimed "mediocre" racer in high school, his intense passion for cycling and bicycles in general has never waned.
-Today he is marketing director at Pactimo and frequently writes about cycling as a sport and hobby. @tonykelsey
+Tony Kelsey has 20 years of marketing experience, previously serving as the Global Vice President of creative for an international, $1B IT solutions consultancy.
+Although self-proclaimed "mediocre" racer in high school, his intense passion for cycling and bicycles in general has never waned.
+Today he is the Marketing VP at Pactimo and frequently writes about cycling as a sport and hobby @tonykelsey.